Sovraska/Flocking/README.md

+Meaning of sliders
-Meaning of sliders change perception radius of each rule
+sliders change perception radius of each rule

   1 First slider: align
   ```Steer towards the average heading of local flockmates```